x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 - **Maximum duration (hours)** This setting specifies the maximum duration that the room can be reserved in a booking request.
 The default value is 24 hours.

-    For repeating booking requests, the maximum booking duration applies to the length of Exchange Admin Centerh instance of the repeating booking request.
+    For repeating booking requests, the maximum booking duration applies to the length of Exchange Admin Center instance of the repeating booking request.

 There's also a box on this page that you can use to write a message that will be sent to users who send booking requests to reserve the room.